New Zealand EM class electric multiple unit

 The New Zealand EM/ET class (also known as Ganz-Mavag) electric multiple units were used on suburban services in Wellington, New Zealand from 1982 to 2016.
 They were owned initially by the New Zealand Railways Corporation and finally by the Greater Wellington Regional Council (GWRC) and operated by Tranz Metro, part of national railway operator KiwiRail.

-The 44 two-car units of an EM motor car and an ET trailer car were introduced between 1982 and 1983 on the 1500 V DC electrified Kapiti, Hutt Valley and Melling lines.
+The 44 two-car units of an EM motor car and an ET trailer car were introduced between 14 June 1982 – 11 February 1983 on the 1500 V DC electrified Kapiti, Hutt Valley and Melling lines.
 After the introduction of the Matangi FP/FT class EMUs in 2011–12, they were largely relegated to peak services only.
 In 2012, the GWRC ordered a second batch of Matangi units to replace the Ganz-Mavag units, and the last units were withdrawn from revenue service on 27 May 2016 after 34 years in service.

 The name "Ganz-Mavag" comes from the units' manufacturer, Ganz-MÁVAG of Hungary.
 It was widely used by the GWRC and in the media to distinguish them from other electric multiple units used on the Wellington suburban lines; they were also referred to as Hungarian units.

 Introduction

 Tenders to replace Wellington's ageing and unreliable English Electric DM/D class electric multiple units, some of which dated back to 1938, and all carriage-hauled suburban trains in Wellington was announced on 6 March 1978.
 A total of 13 tenders were received and the response deadline was extended to July 1978.

 On 16 March 1979 it was announced that the order had been placed with Hungarian firm Ganz-MÁVAG.
 The cost was NZ$33 million, then the single largest order by value of rolling stock in the then New Zealand Railways Department's history (the Railways Department became the New Zealand Railways Corporation or NZRC in 1982).
 This cost was partially offset by a trade agreement involving the Hungarian Government buying New Zealand farm products, chiefly lamb and butter.

 The Chief Engineer of NZRC insisted on proven, reliable traction and braking systems being fitted to the new trains.
 The contract with Ganz-MÁVAG specified GEC Traction of Manchester, England, as traction equipment supplier and Westinghouse Brake & Signal Company of Chippenham, England as the brake equipment supplier.

 The new units included radio telephones to enable drivers to speak with train control, an innovation at the time.

 Their introduction resulted in the end of the carriage trains hauled by the EW class electric locomotives, though electric-hauled carriage trains were temporarily reintroduced behind the EO locomotives between 2008 and 2011, and Wairarapa Line carriage services are diesel-hauled.
 A number of the older DM class units were retained, mainly for use on the Melling and Johnsonville Lines.

-The introduction of the units also coincided with the project to extend the electrification on the Kapiti Coast from Paekakariki to Paraparaumu.
+The introduction of the units also coincided with the project to extend the electrification on the Kapiti Coast from Paekākāriki to Paraparaumu.